|Consistency & Professional Appearance|

 - All students are required to submit a public abstract.

-- The scientific/technical abstract, is an executive summary of your work, and is to be submitted as a page in the manuscript and in the registration form for ProQuest.
+- The scientific/scholarly abstract, is an executive summary of your work, and is to be submitted as a page in the manuscript and in the registration form for ProQuest.

-- The public abstract, is translational and an "elevator pitch" for your work, and is to be submitted as a page in the manuscript and in this webform for the Graduate College.
+- The public abstract is translational and an "elevator pitch" for your work.
+It is to be submitted as a page in the manuscript at first and final deposit and via this webform at final deposit.

 |Notes and Footnotes|